lyind/handbork/content/docs/dev-and-releng/ide/_index.md

 ---
-title: Setting up your Integrated Ddevelopment Environment (IDE) for work with Giant Swarm
+title: Setting up your Integrated Development Environment (IDE) for work with Giant Swarm
 linkTitle: IDEs
 description: In this area we want to help you to set up your IDE for most efficient and painless collaboration with Giant Swarm colleagues and systems.
 confidentiality: public